 The day of celebrating music launched in 2007, created to support independent record shops and to celebrate the culture of vinyl listening.
 After almost two decades after this launch, the event is bigger than ever before, with citizens of the UK still showing up to appreciate the music scene in this way.
 Music lovers and vinyl enjoyers are keeping the record industry alive, and maintaining a thriving market for independent sellers across the music network of the country.

 In the year 2026, the music industry has seen multiple pivots in genre popularity and trends with a wide span of different genres and artists.
 The Record Store Day finds can include collectible formats of some of the leading artists of today and the past, including coloured vinyl, picture discs and unreleased material.
-Many artists’ material is sought after on this day, with some exclusively available today, such as David Bowie, Blur and Charli XCX’s work.
+Many artists’ material is sought after on this day, with some exclusively available today, such as Charli XCX’s vinyl release of ‘Party 4 U’ as 7″ crystal clear vinyl with an etched side.
+Also, a pink coloured vinyl exclusive of David Bowie’s ‘Hallow Spaceboy’, was available out of the many records of the day.

-Shop owners have reported some of the high-demand titles sold out within minutes this morning.
+Shop owners have reported some of the high-demand titles sold out within minutes this morning, such as those who run The In Groove, Plaid Room, and Toad Hall.
 For many fans, getting there early to minimise missing out on these crucial records is very important on this day.
 In the case for retailers, the day represents a huge boost in their annual revenue, but also an opportunity to attract new customers who may return beyond the event itself.

 View this post on Instagram